Necdet Özel

-General Necdet Özel (born 1950) is a Turkish Army general, who served as the 28th Chief of the General Staff of the Turkish Armed Forces.
-He also served as the commander of the Turkish Land Forces.
-General Necdet Özel is only the second in this position not to have NATO experience.
+Necdet Özel (born 10 October 1950) is a Turkish general, who served as the 28th Chief of the General Staff of the Turkish Armed Forces.
+He also served as the commander of the Turkish Land Forces. Özel is only the second in this position not to have NATO experience.

 Early life and education

 Özel was born in 1950 in Ankara.
 He graduated from the Turkish Military Academy in 1969 and the Infantry School in 1970.
 In 1975 he attended the London School of Economics for post graduates studies in International Diplomacy.

 Military career

 Özel served as a platoon leader and company commander in various units of the Turkish Land Forces Command (TLFC) until 1978.
-Following his graduation from Army War College in 1980 as a staff officer, he respectively served as Operations Plan Officer at Turkish Peace Forces HQ in Cyprus, Branch Chief and then as the Secretary General at the General Secretariat of Turkish Land Forces, Chief of Staff at the Turkish Military Academy, and as the Commander of the 17th Infantry Regiment.
+Following his graduation from Army War College in 1980 as a staff officer, he respectively served as operations plan officer at Turkish Peace Forces HQ in Cyprus, branch chief and then as the secretary general at the General Secretariat of Turkish Land Forces, chief of staff at the Turkish Military Academy, and as the commander of the 17th Infantry Regiment.

-Having promoted to Brigadier General in 1995, he served as the Commander of the 172nd Armored Brigade and as the Chief of Internal Security Operations Department, TLFC.
+Having promoted to brigadier general in 1995, he served as the commander of the 172nd Armored Brigade and as the Chief of Internal Security Operations Department, TLFC.

-After his promotion to Major General in 1999, he assumed the command of the 39th Mechanized Infantry Division and of the Army War College.
+After his promotion to major general in 1999, he assumed the command of the 39th Mechanized Infantry Division and of the Army War College.